First Nations chiefs call for head of MMIW inquiry to resign

 Some of the chiefs who attended the meeting on Thursday took the microphone to argue against the call for Ms. Buller to step aside.

-Donald Maracle, the Chief of the Mohawks of the Bay of Quinte on southeastern Ontario, said it was too late in the process to start over.
+Donald Maracle, the Chief of the Mohawks of the Bay of Quinte in southeastern Ontario, said it was too late in the process to start over.
 "I think if you get rid of the commissioner, it will paralyze the operation and slow things down," Mr. Maracle said.

-He suggested that those who have concerns should meet with the commissioners to set things back on track.
+He suggested those who have concerns should meet with the commissioners to set things back on track.

 But most of the chiefs sided with Ms. Wilson and Ms. North Wilson.

-The $53-million commission was a campaign commitment of the Liberal government.
+The $53-million commission was a Liberal campaign commitment in the last federal election.
 It has submitted an interim report and the final report is due at the end of next year.

 Many Indigenous groups and families of missing and murdered women spent years lobbying for an inquiry to explore the root causes of the tragedy and to propose measures to reduce the deaths and violence.
 But families of victims have also been among those who have, in recent months, been calling for the replacement of Ms. Buller and a reset of the inquiry.